mp3three/steggy/README.md

 ```

 The `ADMIN_KEY` must be matched on each side to allow access.
 The controller can also be set up to allow unauthenticated requests, with additional authentication mechanisms on the drawing board.

-For a full list of all applicable configuration variables, and a more guided configuration experience:

-- `yarn configure:home-controller`
-- `yarn configure:home-cli`

 ## Launching